 Welcome to the Milton Frye Nature Area

-By Brie Swenson, David Hubbard, and Lindsay Putnam
+Published Mar 1st, 2018 by Brie Swenson, David Hubbard, and Lindsay Putnam

 There is a lot going on in the Milton Frye Nature Area these days.
 Marion Cross School children are learning how to interact with and respect their outdoor environment, how to properly build and maintain a trail system, as well as continuing to assist in invasive plant management.
 Current and upcoming community-wide events include a series of workshops and walks that began in December and continue in February with a tracking event led by the Norwich Conservation Commission.
 This 35-acre hidden gem located in the heart of the Village is a tremendous natural resource for our town.

 The history of the Nature Area goes back to 1974, when the town acquired the majority of the land from the Peisch Family.
 A second adjoining parcel was later donated by the Lewis Family.
 The Nature Area was protected via town ballot in 2001, under a conservation easement that is held by the Upper Valley Land Trust.
 The effort to permanently protect the parcel was led by Norwich Special Places, a citizen group that worked to identify and facilitate the protection of key open spaces in Norwich.
 A committee of community volunteers, known as The Milton Frye Nature Area Committee, oversaw the management of the Nature Area for many years.
 It is now managed by a subcommittee of the Norwich Conservation Commission, which is working to update the Forest Management Plan, furthering community outreach with educational and recreational programming and continuing the work of preserving a thriving and diverse native ecosystem.